 Keeping up with donors and volunteers is complicated, especially once you decide to look for answers beyond a shoebox full of notecards or your development director who tends to withhold helpful information.
 There’s a menu of seemingly infinite software options for constituent relationship management, and each system has very specific pros and cons.
 And often only after signing a contract and rolling up your sleeves do you find out many of the cons.

 We’re trying to make managing your database easier.
-Through our $1 million integration fund, developers can apply with an idea and get paid to build integrations between MailChimp and other web services that nonprofits already use.
 We’re always adding more constituent relationship management applications to our integrations directory, like CiviCRM.

 CiviCRM is a unique database solution because it’s free, open source, and coordinated by a 501(c)(3) organization.
 It runs on your server and, if you use Drupal or Joomla, integrates with MailChimp via MailChimp CiviCRM Synch.
 Yes, it’s a few steps beyond the shoebox full of notecards.